The Worldbreaker Saga

 That's just the beginnings of the complexities of this saga.
 There are also parallel worlds to and from which some omajistas can open portals.
 At first I thought it was just one other, later it is stated there may be an infinite number.
 In at least one of these alternate dimensions there is another Raisa, inhabited by duplicate peoples.
 For some reason not detailed (or I possibly missed a few clues) the other Raisa is dying and its inhabitants (the Tai Mora) have been attempting to invade the alternate, but that has been a long process due to the fact that an individual of one world cannot move to its alternate if their duplicate is still alive.
 In a few instances, some duplicates had already died, allowing their alternates to come over and work in secret, killing other select individuals to make way for others to cross over.
 Some of the Tai Mora oppose the invasion, and after crossing over they have endeavored to place themselves in positions of influence in various kingdoms in order to work against the invaders.
 At the same time, some corrupt people have allied themselves with the Tai Mora and work against their own countrymen.
 Cross, double-cross and even triple-cross; it's hard to know who to trust or to root for.
 It's doubly frustrating when several characters I assumed would be key to the action were killed off early.
 There's a multitude of characters, many with similar names, many with duplicates still on the other Raisa anxious to cross over.
 Every chapter alternates between locations and focuses on the actions of different characters, sometimes with so many chapters between one person's appearance that I had a hard time remembering who they were and what they were up to the last time they were featured.
 It's a good thing there is a glossary of names and places available, but since it is hard to continually switch to those pages on a Kindle I had to start taking notes.

 Empire Ascendant is another title I received in advance from NetGalley.
-I purchased The Mirror Empire to read first, and I now know it would have been impossible to judge the second book without it.
+I purchased Mirror Empire to read first, and I now know it would have been impossible to judge the second book without it.
 Ascendant won't be released until October 6, but is available for pre-order.
 I believe the third book will be titled Legion, and will likely be out around the same time next year.
+[EDIT: Wrong on both counts.
+The third book will be The Broken Heavens, and there was more than a four year wait.]
 Even though I'm not completely sold on this story I will likely read the conclusion, especially if I can get another advance copy.
 My main criticism of these books is that they are over-written.
 I do not mean overblown, flowery prose, or too-long descriptive passages.
-The problem is just too much story, too many fantastical elements that could have been eliminated to tighten up the narrative.
+The problem is just too much story, too many fantastical elements, some of which could have been eliminated to tighten up the narrative.
 There are many different species of dangerous plants, which are mentioned early and often in the first book, later they don't figure into the narrative much.
 Maybe they are only prevalent in certain areas, because we are first told they need to be cut away and burned frequently in order to keep them away from villages and roadways, later much travel is recounted with no mention of dangerous plants.
 Of course I don't know where the story will go in the third book, and I'm sure Ms. Hurley would disagree, but I think the base story could have been told in one volume.
 The extra details might be appropriate if she intended an ongoing series, but she promises it will only be a trilogy.

 Perhaps it is possible to have too much world-building, too many elements that clutter the narrative and make it hard to follow.
 It's possible I wasn't paying close enough attention.
 There were at least two times during the reading that I got bored and set it aside for at least a day before getting back to it.
 Again, it's just not the type of story that generally appeals to me.
 A re-read might clear a few things up, but I don't think that will happen.
 I'm definitely not saying that Hurley is not a good writer, in fact a re-read probably won't be necessary because her descriptions of her characters, their motivations, and the physical landscape is very vivid.
-She does need to work on her plotting, which is so convoluted I have no idea where it will end up.
+She does need to work on her plotting, which is so convoluted I'm not sure even she knows where it will end up.
+In some cases complexity can be a plus, but here it's just overly confusing.
 Dhai is just one of the nations on Grania, and characters from several others (as well as some from Saiduan) are woven into the story, but which ones will be important for the conclusion is unclear.
 Several characters have already been killed off, and I'm unsure about the fate of at least one other, one whom I would think would be very important.
 Another was only mentioned by name numerous times through both books, but when she actually appears she is killed immediately.
 What was the point?
 If it was to show how her killer was an uncontrollable megalomaniac it wasn't necessary, that was already perfectly clear.
 Toward the end of this book, another strange adversary is revealed, apparently from yet another of the parallel worlds.
 There is also a passage that seems to suggest the four satellites are not physical things, but rather the manifestations of spiritual entities.
 Color me confused.

 It's great that more women are being published, more strong female characters created.
 However, does 'strong female character' have to mean that those women are just as ruthless and blood-thirsty as any man?
 Shouldn't they be better than the men?
 I don't think a man has to be a warrrior, physically strong or quick to kill, in order to be a hero, so neither should a woman.
 A story about a man who kills indiscriminately, or who abuses or rapes women would not appeal to me, why would I want to read about a woman who does the same to men?
 Only one of the women is what I would consider noble, even though she has had to do things she deplored.
 She's one of the omajistas, but for some reason has lost her power.
 Will she get it back, and if not, how will she be the heroine it seems she was destined to be?
 If she gets killed off I'll really be upset.
 It might be okay if others die, since that would mean fewer to keep up with.
 Maybe it's okay if all the women aren't honorable.
 If a male writer can be praised for creating a sympathetic female character, surely a woman should be cited for writing a couple of male characters which I consider the most admirable.
 Unfortunately, one of those might be dead, but I hope not.
 The second book was shorter than the first although it seemed longer.
 Will the third need to be even longer in order to wrap everything up satisfactorily?
 Has Hurley written herself into a corner and can she get out of it?
 Will the world break again, and who will still be standing at the end?